LaiXiansong/mouth-detection-using-color-model/README.md

 # mouth-detection-using-color-model
-here's a simple mouth detection code using DIP color model.
+Here's a simple mouth detection code using DIP color model.

 ## why create this repo
 Many image-related tasks now use deep learning methods, and it is rare to see faces detected by **classical digital image processing** methods.